Toxics in Aquatic Life

 Contaminants in English sole

-The contaminants in English sole indicator measures chemical concentrations in fish fillets and disease occurrence in fish to assess impacts of contaminants in the benthic (seafloor) habitat.
+Contaminant concentrations are measured in English sole fillets and used, along with disease occurrence in the liver and gonads, to assess impacts of contaminants in the benthic (seafloor) habitat.
 PCBs and PBDEs in fillets indicate contaminant levels people may be exposed to from eating benthic fish.
-Liver tumors and the presence of a female-specific protein, vitellogenin, in the blood of male fish indicate health impairments due to PAH and EDC exposure, respectively, in the benthic habitat.
+Liver tumors and the presence of a female-specific protein, vitellogenin, in male fish indicate health impairments due to PAH and EDC exposure, respectively, in the benthic habitat.

-Contaminant and disease levels in English sole from 12 index sites.
-For contaminants, red indicates high contamination, with some English sole (5th percentile or greater) exceeding the health thresholds and green indicates low contamination, with most English sole (95th percentile or greater) below the thresholds.
-For PAH- or EDC- related disease, red indicates significantly higher risk of disease compared to baseline, whereas green indicates no significantly elevated risk.
+Contaminant and disease levels in English sole from 11 index sites.
+For contaminants, red indicates high contamination where some samples (5th percentile or greater) exceed the specific health thresholds and blue indicates low contamination, with most samples (95th percentile or greater) below the thresholds.
+For PAH- or EDC- related disease, red indicates significantly higher odds of disease compared to baseline, whereas blue indicates no significantly elevated odds.

 Key Vital Sign Indicator Results

-• The Contaminants in English sole indicator did not meet the recovery goal (see target description) because PCB levels in English sole fillet tissue exceeded the human health screening value and English sole males showed signs of EDC-related reproductive impairment at multiple Central and South Puget Sound locations.
-For detailed results, see the Interpretation of Results section.
+• Contaminants in English sole did not meet the recovery goal (see target description) because PCB levels in English sole fillet tissue exceeded the human health screening value and English sole males showed signs of reproductive impairment at Central and South Puget Sound locations.

-• English sole fillet PBDE concentrations were below the human health threshold at all 12 locations, and they are either holding steady or decreasing.
+• English sole fillet PBDE concentrations were below the human health screening value at all 11 locations, where they are either holding steady or decreasing.

-• Liver disease resulting from exposure to PAHs has significantly declined at six index sites including Everett, Eagle Harbor, the Seattle Waterfront, the Duwamish River, Anderson Island, and Tacoma City Waterway.
-The risk of disease was 2.5 to 40 times higher at these sites compared to baseline in the mid-1990s and is no longer significantly elevated compared to background levels.
-The PAH 2020 recovery target was reached for all index sites as of 2019.
+• Liver disease resulting from exposure to PAHs has significantly declined at six index sites including Everett, Eagle Harbor, Seattle Waterfront, Duwamish River, Anderson Island and Tacoma City Waterway.
+In the mid-1990s, the odds of disease were 2.5 to 40 times higher at these sites compared to baseline, but are no longer significantly elevated compared to background levels.
+In 2019, the 2030 recovery target for PAHs was reached for all index sites.

-• Male English sole from five out of 12 (42%) sites showed increased risk of expressing vitellogenin, suggesting an increased risk of reproductive impairment at these sites.
+• Male English sole from two out of 11 (18%) sites showed symptoms of EDC-related reproductive impairment.

-• Although there has been some improvement in the contaminants in English sole indicator (PAHs and PBDEs), PCB concentrations remain high in fish from urban and near-urban bays and EDC-related vitellogenin induction continues in both urban and non-urban (rural/residential) areas.
-These results suggest continued PCB and EDC inputs to Puget Sound, likely via stormwater runoff and wastewater effluent (EDCs).
+• We consider this indicator to exhibit “MIXED RESULTS” because although there has been some improvement in the contaminants in English sole (PAHs and PBDEs), PCB concentrations remain high in fish from urban and near-urban bays and EDC-related vitellogenin induction continues in both urban and non-urban (rural/residential) areas.
+These results suggest continued PCB and EDC inputs to Puget Sound, likely via legacy superfund sites, stormwater runoff and wastewater effluent (EDCs).
 These sources will likely increase as the Puget Sound region population continues to grow.

 Contributing Partners